How I Built a 7-Module Course Solo While Working Full-Time

 If I had hired a production team — designer, video editor, voice talent, template designer — this would have cost tens of thousands of dollars and taken months of coordination.
 Instead, it cost API credits and my time.

-The AI handled production — rendering, audio generation, video assembly, first drafts.
-That's the 60%.
-The human handled judgment — content decisions, design taste, quality review, revision after revision.
-That's the 40%.
+AI did the heavy lifting on production — rendering, audio generation, video assembly, first drafts.
+The judgment layer was smaller in time but larger in value — content decisions, design taste, quality review, revision after revision.

-The 40% is where all the value lives.
-Without it, this would be an AI-generated course that's technically complete and experientially hollow.
+I've called this a "60/40 split" before, but I'm not sure that number is precise.
+It probably varies by project.
+What I am confident about is the pattern: the AI production layer was fast and competent, but without the human judgment layer, this would be a course that's technically complete and experientially hollow.
 With it, every slide has a reason to exist, every speaker note sounds like something I'd actually say in a meeting, and every template is designed for someone to actually use on Monday morning.

 Why I'm Telling You This